Suspect arrested for murder of UNC faculty member: sheriff

 CHAPEL HILL, N.C.
-(WNCN) — A suspect has been arrested for first degree murder after a UNC faculty member was shot and killed Monday afternoon.
+(WNCN) — A suspect, identified as Tailei Qi, has been arrested for first degree murder after a UNC faculty member was shot and killed Monday afternoon.

 CBS 17 previously reported UNC was on a lockdown for more than three hours for an active shooter alert.
-University of North Carolina Chancellor Kevin M. Guskiewicz confirmed a faculty member was shot and killed in a campus building.
+University of North Carolina Chancellor Kevin M. Guskiewicz confirmed a faculty member was shot and killed in a campus building by Qi.

 He received a dual B.S.
 Materials Science and Engineering, Computer Science and an M.S. in Physical Electronics from Huazhong University of Science and Technology.
 Yan received a Ph.D. in Materials Engineering from Rensselaer Polytechnic Institute and spent his postdoc at the University of Chicago.